The centre began, we suppose you could say as a pipe dream, one that we were under the impression would never happen.

 Then several years ago we made the decision to uproot life in a small Lancashire village and up sticks to Orkney in the far north of Scotland where we found the perfect site to set up what was once nothing more than a dream.

 Fernvalley is very much a family business.

 Lisa is our Head Keeper, who takes care of all our animals and poor mum and dad who bought the entire business have to put up with sharing their premises with all manner of creatures who are always up to no good.
-Gill runs the tearoom and bakes all the yummy cakes while husband Stef gets all the fun tasks like fixing broken locks and wobbly stones and cleaning stinky terrapin filters.
+Gill manages the tearoom while husband Stef gets all the fun tasks like fixing broken locks and wobbly stones and cleaning stinky terrapin filters.
 Guess they didn't know what they were getting themselves in for when they said yeah, let's do this!

 Fernvalley Wildlife Centre was established in 2017.

 We are an animal centre open to the public that specialises in giving a forever home to exotic rescue animals.

 Many of our animals were abandoned, abused or neglected and come from difficult backgrounds.
 We also take in animals from other zoos that need to be rehomed.